alan-turing-institute/census2021-backbrief/deliverables/report.md

 Deterministic methods use a set of rules based on the constituent fields of each record pair called a "Matchkey" to classify matches.
 Pairs that don't match according to those rules are classified as non-matches.
 For example, a Matchkey for a pairing of records that have two equivalent fields could be: Field1 must be an exact match and Field2 must have an edit distance < 3.

 Probabilistic methods (most commonly the *Fellegi-Sunter algorithm*) use a Bayesian approach to calculate the probability of each record pair being a match or non-match, based on the product of the set of probabilities of corresponding fields being matches or non-matches between the two records.
 Pairs falling below a match threshold and above a lower non-match threshold are classified as indeterminate and sent out for clerical matching.
-Each field used in the calculation is assigned a weight, computed either by an "Expectation Maximisation" algorithm or from the probabilities in training data [@Murray2018].
+Each field used in the calculation is assigned a weight, computed either by an "Expectation Maximisation" (EM) algorithm or from the probabilities in training data [@Murray2018].

-One key problem with probabilistic record linkage is that it assumes independence of the fields, which is typically not the case.
-For example, in record linkage between the census and CCS, fields such as first name and date of birth are unlikely to be conditionally independent.

 The next section of this document will explain the improvements to the census-CCS record linkage methodology already made by ONS since 2011.